saidmaadan/pricelly/frontend/README.md

-# Price deal and store  with Raect and GraphQL
+# Price deal and store  with React and GraphQL